-The Company dedicated its current and future leasehold interests in the Rustler Breaks and Wolf asset areas pursuant to 15-year, fixed-fee natural gas, oil and salt water gathering agreements and salt water disposal agreements.
+In February 2017, the Company dedicated its current and future leasehold interests in the Rustler Breaks and Wolf asset areas pursuant to 15-year, fixed-fee natural gas, oil and salt water gathering agreements and salt water disposal agreements with subsidiaries of San Mateo.
 In addition, the Company dedicated its current and future leasehold interests in the Rustler Breaks asset area pursuant to a 15-year, fixed-fee natural gas processing agreement (collectively with the gathering and salt water disposal agreements, the "Operational Agreements").
 San Mateo provides the Company with firm service under each of the Operational Agreements in exchange for certain minimum volume commitments.
-The minimum contractual obligation under the Operational Agreements at December 31, 2017 was approximately \$232.6 million.
-The Company paid approximately \$39.4 million in fees under the Operational Agreements during the year ended December 31, 2017.
+The minimum contractual obligation under the Operational Agreements at December 31, 2018 was approximately \$221.1 million.

-Beginning in May 2017, a subsidiary of San Mateo entered into certain agreements with third parties for the engineering, procurement, construction and installation of an expansion of the Black River Processing Plant, including required compression.
-The expansion is expected to be placed into service in 2018.
-San Mateo's total commitments under these agreements are \$55.3 million.
-The subsidiary of San Mateo paid approximately \$49.7 million under these agreements during the year ended December 31, 2017.
-As of December 31, 2017, the remaining obligations under these agreements were \$5.6 million, which are expected to be incurred within the next year.
+During the first quarter of 2018, a subsidiary of San Mateo entered into agreements for additional field compression and an amine gas treatment unit to maximize the operation of the Black River Processing Plant.
+Since inception, San Mateo's commitments under these agreements totaled \$24.9 million.
+The subsidiary of San Mateo paid approximately \$21.3 million under these agreements during the year ended December 31, 2018.
+As of December 31, 2018, the remaining obligations under these agreements were \$3.6 million, which are expected to be paid during 2019.